-Since the values of $p_s$ for our set-up are around $0.95$, we calculate that $m_{opt}$ is around $3$.
+Since the value of $p_s$ for our set-up is approximately $0.95$, we calculate that $m_{optm}$ and $m_{optp}$ are both around $3$.
 We reduce the pump power of our source until we obtain globally about $3$ detections per communication interval.

-We measure a success probability of the protocol over $10$ sets of $100$ random pairs of bits of $0.75 \pm 0.02$.
+We measure a success probability of the protocol, $1 - p_{b}$, of $0.88 \pm 0.01$ over $10$ sets of $100$ random pairs of bits.
 The error is calculated by considering the standard deviation of the probability over the sets and by dividing it by the square root of the number of sets, thus obtaining an error on the average value.
 The average number of detections, $m$ and the probability of success per photon, $p_s$, over the sets are respectively $3.34 \pm 0.06$ and $0.935 \pm 0.008$.
-By inserting these values in our poissonian model, we calculate a success probability of $0.77 \pm 0.02$, perfectly compatible with the measured value.
-We note that, considering $p_s = 0.935$, the maximum theoretical success probability is $0.772$, for $m = 2.919$.
+By inserting these values in our poissonian model, we calculate a theoretical success probability of $0.88 \pm 0.01$, perfectly compatible with the measured value.
+We note that, considering $p_s = 0.935$, the maximal theoretical success probability is $0.881$, for $m = 3.061$.